How to Manage Allergies Naturally: Six Strategies

 However, too much histamine release or its overreaction is where we get into trouble by over-triggering our immune response.
 This overreaction also triggers the nervous system.

-Tips to Manage Allergies Naturally
+Six Integrative Strategies to Manage Allergies Naturally

 1. Soak in an Epsom salt bath. 🛁